The castle at La Rochepot seen from a distance, surrounded by trees and a village of red rooftops

 The Canal de Bourgogne

-After a generous petit dejeuner within the old stone walls of our hotel, we will get back on our saddles and head further into the hills of the Hautes-Côtes de Beaune to reach the famous Canal de Bourgogne.
-The grand finale is a one-mile climb up to the perched medieval village of Châteauneuf.
+After a generous petit dejeuner within the old stone walls of our hotel, we’ll get back on our bikes and head further into the hills of the Hautes-Côtes de Beaune to reach the famous Canal de Bourgogne.
+The grand finale is a one-mile climb to the perched medieval village of Châteauneuf.
 Celebrate your success with a fashionably late lunch at our favorite auberge and discover the town’s 15th-century fortress with a panoramic view of the canal and valley below.
-Upon wrapping up there, we’ll hop in the van for a 40-minute transfer to our final hotel in Saulieu.
+After lunch, we’ll hop in the van for a 40-minute transfer to our final hotel in Saulieu.
 Relax with a massage in the hotel’s luxurious spa or venture out to explore the charming town.
-We celebrate our final enchanted evening in Burgundy with an unforgettable Michelin-starred meal.
+We celebrate our final evening in Burgundy with an unforgettable Michelin-starred meal at our hotel.
 Bon appétit!

 Meals: Breakfast / Lunch / Dinner